Dual Recovery Network with Online Compensation for Image Super-Resolution: Introduction

-Despite impressive results achieved by the learning-based methods, some HF information has still been lost because of the ill-posed nature of the image SR and the problem that mean squared error leads to ``regression to mean" \cite{timofte2016semantic}.
+Despite impressive results achieved by the learning-based methods, some HF information has still been lost because of the ill-posed nature of the image SR and the problem that mean squared error leads to \emph{regression to mean} \cite{timofte2016semantic}.
 As a result, a few methods have recently been proposed, which additionally compensate for HF information loss with online retrieved HR references.
 Yue \textit{et al.} \cite{landmark2013} directly utilized the references to enhance the SR result by patch matching and patch blending.
 Li \textit{et al.} \cite{SRreference} used the retrieved HR image patches to learn more accurate sparse distribution.
 Liu \textit{et al.} \cite{onlinetmm2016} utilized a group-structured sparse representation to further use the nonlocal dependency information of HR references.
 However, in these methods there are still several important issues not being fully considered.
 For example, their fusion methods do not effectively extract external HF information for compensation, which may even bring artifacts.
 Besides, they did not make full use of the internal redundancy to benefit the recovery of HF information.

-To address the above issues, we propose a unified deep network that additionally utilizes online retrieved data to facilitate image SR. Our work can efficiently extract an HF map from \refc{multiple HR references} that are retrieved based on the intermediately inferred SR image.
+To address the aforementioned issues, we propose a unified deep network that additionally utilizes online retrieved data to facilitate image SR. Our work can efficiently extract an HF map from multiple HR references that are retrieved based on the intermediately inferred SR image.

-Contributions of this paper are as follows: (1) This is the first work that efficiently extracts high-frequency information from HR \refc{references} and successfully compensate for the HF information loss of the SR result with the deep framework.
-(2) Our work shows that it is capable to model internal and external images jointly, achieving a more accurate and robust fusion of internal and external information for HF information recovery.
-(3) Compared with both previous deep learning-based methods and online compensation SR methods, our approach achieves superior performance and has offered new state-of-the-art performance.
+Contributions of this paper are as follows: 1) It is the first work that efficiently extracts high-frequency information from the HR reference and successfully compensate for the HF information loss of the SR result with the deep framework.
+2) We show the proposed method is capable to model internal and external images jointly, achieving a more accurate and robust fusion of internal and external information for HF information recovery.
+3) Compared with both previous deep learning-based methods and online compensation SR methods, our approach has offered new state-of-the-art performance.

 The rest of the article is organized as follows.
 Sec. \ref{sec:DHN} illustrates our DHN network.
 Details of utilizing the EHF map for compensation are introduced in Sec. \ref{sec:online}.
 Experimental results are shown in Sec. \ref{sec:experiment} and concluding remarks are given in Sec. \ref{sec:conclu}.